AlmostGalactic/RetroLang/README.md

 RetroLang draws inspiration from classic programming paradigms and modern scripting practices.
 Its design philosophy is to provide an accessible yet powerful platform for creative coding.
 Whether you're prototyping ideas, building simple games, or exploring programming concepts, RetroLang invites you to experiment and innovate.

 ---

-Enjoy exploring RetroLang, and happy coding!

-Feel free to adjust sections or wording further to match your project's details and style.